 - As a result, the outcome depicts the below image.

-5. Apply Excel VBA
+5. Applying Excel VBA to Delete Multiple Columns

 Finally, we will demonstrate how to delete multiple columns using Excel VBA.
 Let’s complete the task by adhering to the below-listed instructions.